 - Be honest with your doctor.
 If you find the news overwhelming, then say so.
 If you feel panicked, shocked, stressed, anxious or confused, you may not be able to process the important information your doctor is giving you.
 If you're not ready to fully comprehend your diagnosis, take some time to deal with the emotions that may be getting in the way of understanding.
 This could mean asking your doctor for another appointment in a day or two to get the facts.

 - Bring someone with you.
 If you're getting test results from your doctor, bring someone you can trust for emotional support or to take notes.
 If you've already been diagnosed and are seeing your doctor about treatment options, having a loved one with you can ease the burden of making weighty decisions on your own.

 - Know that you are not alone.
 There are many health organizations that focus on specific conditions.
-Ask your doctor to recommend one that can provide you with support and information or search Find Support section of this website.
-Often, these associations can put you in touch with an online support group or one in your area.
+Ask your doctor to recommend one that can provide you with support and information or search the internet for a support group in your area.

 - Plan to make lifestyle changes.
 Once you know the facts and are ready to make a decision about treatment, think about how your life may change.
 Ask your doctor or specialist if you'll need someone to drive you to and from treatments, if you'll need to be hospitalized or if you'll need home services.
 Most likely, there is a social services agency in your area to help you with these very things.